Nick Swisher: Atlanta Braves (2015)

 On August 7, 2015, the Indians traded Swisher and Michael Bourn with cash considerations to the Atlanta Braves for Chris Johnson.
 Swisher batted .195 in 46 games for the Braves.
 On March 28, 2016, the Braves released Swisher, despite owing him $15 million for the 2016 season.

 Second stint with Yankees

 On April 14, 2016, Swisher signed a minor league contract to return to the Yankees.
 They assigned him to the Scranton/Wilkes-Barre RailRiders of the Class AAA International League.
 Playing first base, Swisher batted .255 with seven home runs and 25 RBI in 55 games.
 The Yankees opted not to promote Swisher to the major leagues, in spite of injuries suffered by Mark Teixeira, Dustin Ackley, and Chris Parmelee.
 On July 2, Swisher opted out of his contract to be with his family following the birth of his second daughter.
 He announced his retirement on February 17, 2017, and became an analyst for Fox.

+After retirement

+Swisher represented the Yankees in the 2022 MLB Home Run Derby X.

+In 2026, Swisher began hosting baseball-centric episodes of the All the Smoke podcast, branded as All the Smoke Baseball, with Matt Barnes and Chris Young.